When I was 12, a folded up piece of paper was handed to me. I was standing in the middle of the tired, sun scorched school playground.

 I imagine it feels like that moment pretty girls have, as they walk slowly down a grand stair case in slow motion with everyone gasping and ahhing, as she moved further away from me the old, to the new.

 She probably even had listed reasons in a book why she did not want to be my friend anymore - lots of crosses and scribbles but there a list was drafted.

-There I sat with my 1 little flower, 4 sides and 6 stares – the tears stinging my eyes as sunscreen soaked into them.
+So I sat there icky and sticky, with my 1 little flower, 4 sides and 6 stares – the tears stinging my eyes as sunscreen soaked into them.
 Not wanting to move forward and not wanting to move back.

-That little girl ran through the tantalisingly good sprinkler thank golly gosh, imagine if a piece of paper had of put a stop to that.
+Running full pelt through the tantalisingly good sprinkler had to be done, imagine if a piece of paper had of put a stop to that.

-I kind of wish whenever someone comes along to deliver something that I don’t want, a big giant sprinkler shows up for me to run through.
+I kind of wish now whenever someone comes along to deliver something that I don’t want, or makes me feel like I am not worth choosing; a big giant sprinkler shows up for me to run through giggling.